Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 ### Behavior without HAMR

-Now that the entire architecture has been defined we can write the behavior for the system.
+Now that the entire architecture has been defined, we can write the behavior for the system.

 ```
 if(LPConn.ready) { //we need to ensure that all platforms are read before trying to make calls to the proxies